From this site you can detect meteors even in the daytime and even if it is cloudy. It uses the reflection of radar waves to detect them.

 This is a live feed (approx 5 seconds delay) from a system I have at home which is detecting meteors using radar.

 I gave a talk to the Baker Street Irregular Astronomers in June 2020 which explains it:

-If the streaming is not available please try later.
-If it is down for a matter of days please let me know.
+If the live stream doesn't work please try later.
+If it is down for over a day please contact me to let me know.

 Other resources for people interested in setting up their own system.